aragorn2101/PhD_Comics_downloader/README.md

 ```

 One very useful feature of the script is that it will write a log report about
 the whole process.
 The log file is named **Comics_[startIdx]_-_[endIdx].log**.
-It
-will contain messages about every issue encountered while trying to download
+It will contain messages about every issue encountered while trying to download
 the comic strips.
 There will be issues because some of the comic strips are not
 actually strips, but links, audio or video.
 Then, you'll have to manually
 download the media, if you wish.
 In cases where the script has not been able to
 download an *image*, it will create an empty file with the correct name,
 without any extension (.gif, .png, ...).
 This is very useful, especially on
-Linux, where the missing files can be visually seen when the output of *ls*
+Linux, where the missing files can be visually seen when the output of the *ls*
-is coloured.
-Also, in a Bash terminal, the downloaded media can be easily
+command is coloured.
+Also, in a Bash terminal, the downloaded media can be
-renamed (*mv*) using the name of the empty file.
+easily renamed (*mv*) using the name of the empty file.